 Remote and hybrid work is here to stay

 A long time ago, remote work was seen as an employee perk—a once- or twice-a-week treat offered by only the most modern, forward-thinking companies, and then usually only for certain professions.

 With the Covid-19 pandemic, remote work shifted from a perk to a necessity across many industries.
 Now, as we continue to navigate the pandemic, remote and hybrid working models are very much still in place (at least for those who can do their jobs from home).

-According to Loom’s The State of Modern Work Report, based on a survey of 500 tech professionals in the US, attitudes towards remote and hybrid work remain positive—among both managers and employees.
+According to recent research, attitudes towards remote and hybrid work remain positive—among both managers and employees.

 So: Not only can you expect a more remote-friendly work culture, but you can (and should) also expect a better employee experience full-stop.

 Transferable skills, lifelong learning, and non-linear career paths are the new normal

 The world of work has changed, and so has our perception of what a “good” career path looks like.
 You may remember the days when it was frowned upon to have a gap in your CV, or when you were expected to pick a career path and stick to it—regardless of how your feelings about that particular career path might have changed.